Stochastic first-order methods for average-reward Markov decision processes: Background and problem setting

-\end{assumption} This is a widely used regularity condition for AMDPs \citep[see, e.g.,][]{wang2017primal,jin2020efficiently}, which can be ensured by adding the \emph{aperiodic} assumption to the unichain setting.
-As a result, for any feasible policy $\pi$, the average-reward function does not depend on the initial state (see Section 8 of \cite{puterman2014markov}), and we can define a scalar which satisfies for all $s\in \calS$
+\end{assumption} This is a widely used regularity condition for AMDPs (see, e.g., \citet{wang2017primal,jin2020efficiently}), which can be ensured by adding the \emph{aperiodic} assumption to the unichain setting.
+As a result, for any feasible policy $\pi$, the average reward function does not depend on the initial state (see Section 8 of \cite{puterman2014markov}), and we can define a scalar which satisfies for all $s\in \calS$

 where $\nu^\pi$ is the stationary distribution of the states induced by the policy $\pi$, and $c^\pi$ is the expected cost function induced by policy $\pi$, i.e., $c^\pi(s) = \sum_{a\in \calA} c(s,a) \pi(a|s)$.
-Given that one can view the scalar $\rho^\pi$ as a function of $\pi$, we will use the notation $\rho^\pi$ and $\rho(\pi)$ interchangeably.
-Since the average-reward function only captures the ``steady-state'' behavior of the underlining policy, we also use the following differential functions to capture the ``transient'' behavior of the underlying policy.
-In particular, we define the \emph{basic differential value function} (also called bias function; see, e.g., \citet{puterman2014markov}) as
+Given that one can view $\rho^\pi$ as a function of $\pi$, we will use the notation $\rho^\pi$ and $\rho(\pi)$ interchangeably.
+Since the average-reward function only captures the ``steady-state'' behavior of the underlying policy, the literature utilizes the following differential functions to capture the ``transient'' behavior of the underlying policy.
+Specifically, the \emph{basic differential value function} (also called bias function in \cite{puterman2014markov}) is defined as